 Royal Club Room

 During my I stay I had a Royal Club Room which is a spacious 44 sqm.
-The room consists of a main bedroom, desk space and separate bathroom.
-The room contains a large 48″ led flat-screen TV, drinks facilities, mini bar, safe, umbrella, hair dryer and many more facilities.
+The room consists of a main bedroom, desk space and a separate bathroom.
+The room contains a large 48″ led flat-screen TV, drinks facilities, minibar, safe, umbrella, hair dryer and many more facilities.